 So I’m still perfecting this recipe but it is getting to a place where I might be satisfied (although now I’m realizing I’m chasing the El Rey tortilla soup).

-Roasting the tomatoes and jalapeños has added a deeper level of flavor.
+Roasting the tomatoes, poblano pepper and jalapeños has added a deeper level of flavor.
 The longer you cook it, the better it gets.

 I know everybody else must have a favorite recipe for chicken tortilla soup, too.
 How do you like to make yours?